deshai-y/techiteasy/readme.md

 ```
 update branches

 when somebody write on database we need to migrate PHP like :

 ```
-$ php artisan migrat
+$ php artisan migrate
 ```